-Kurdish media says at least 9 killed in attack in north Iraq
+Kurdish separatist group says 11 killed in attack in Iraq

-BAGHDAD (AP) — An attack Saturday on a Democratic Party of Iranian Kurdistan base in Iraq killed at least nine people and wounded more than 30, Kurdish media reported, with officials immediately blaming Iran for the assault.
+BAGHDAD (AP) — An attack Saturday on a Democratic Party of Iranian Kurdistan base in Iraq killed at least 11 people and wounded 50, the separatist group said, with officials immediately blaming Iran for the assault.

-Iranian state media did not immediately acknowledge the attack in Koya, some 300 kilometers (185 miles) north of Baghdad.
+Iranian state media and its military forces did not immediately acknowledge the attack in Koya, some 300 kilometers (185 miles) north of Baghdad.

-The Rudaw satellite news channel aired video showing smoke rising from the base in Koya.
-It quoted a health official for the casualty count.
+The party, known by the acronym PDKI, on Twitter accused Iran of using “long-range missiles in a coordinated attack on PDKI’s bases and adjacent refugee camps.”
+It posted pictures of smoke rising from the attacks.

-The secretary-general of the separatist group, Mustafa Mawludi, and his predecessor, Khalid Azizi, were injured in the attack, Rudaw reported.
+The secretary-general of the separatist group, Mustafa Mawludi, and his predecessor, Khalid Azizi, were wounded, the Kurdish satellite news channel Rudaw reported.

 Most Read Nation & World Stories